OrionKropt/OrionKropt/README.md

 - 👋 Hi, I’m @OrionKropt
 - 👀 I’m interested in  Software development, neurotechnology, and full immersion in virtual reality
-- 🌱 I’m currently learning in in Russia
+- 🌱 I’m currently learning in Russia

 - 📫 How to reach me:
 e-mail SlavaCh2018@yandex.ru